Self-Publishing FAQ

 Should I pay for book reviews?

 Many new authors wonder if they should pay a big-name book review company to review their book so they can use excerpts of that review on their book cover and in their marketing materials.
-On the one hand, these reviews can boost your confidence, and readers don’t always know that you paid for the review.
-But among the publishing industry, there are mixed opinions about the degree to which these paid reviews actually help to boost sales.
+On the one hand, many new authors believe paid reviews will give them a needed confidence boost, and readers don’t always know that they paid for the review.
+But paid reviews don’t actually boost sales.
+And with all the generic AI-assisted reviews out there, it’s not always clear whether the reviewer even read the book.

-Instead of approaching a book review company, consider asking for reviews from top bloggers, authors, and other professionals in your field that your readers will be impressed by.
-If they agree, you can send them a watermarked PDF as an advance review copy (or ARC), and you can add any blurbs you receive to your cover design, a “Praise For” section of your interior, your online sales pages, and your author website.
+Instead of approaching a book review company, consider asking for endorsements from top bloggers, authors, and other professionals in your field.
+If they agree, you can send them a watermarked PDF as an advance review copy (or ARC) and leverage any endorsements you receive in various ways.

 Do I need an author website?